Nanobeam Laser Cavities with High Quality-factor and Near-Unity Outcoupling Efficiency: Introduction

 While optimizing the cavity to achieve high quality factors and small mode volumes is essential for reducing the lasing threshold \cite{Mork2024}, the performance of nanolasers in optical interconnects also critically depends on efficient extraction of the generated light.
 A commonly used figure of merit is the wall-plug efficiency, defined as the ratio of the collected output power to the input power, and is largely determined by the extraction efficiency of the lasing mode.
-Two-dimensional photonic crystal lasers have shown their potential in achieving ultra-low threshold lasing, however, their wall-plug efficiencies remain rather limited due to inefficient coupling of the lasing mode to an output waveguide.
+Two-dimensional photonic crystal lasers have shown their potential in achieving ultra-low threshold lasing \cite{Dimopoulos2023}, however, their wall-plug efficiencies remain rather limited due to inefficient coupling of the lasing mode to an output waveguide.
 Efficient extraction of the cavity mode is therefore a key requirement for translating low-threshold nanolasers into practical optical interconnects.
-The geometry of one-dimensional photonic crystal structures, on the other hand, lends itself well to coupling to a waveguide. \\ \\ In this work, we present a novel one-dimensional photonic crystal nanobeam cavity that simultaneously achieves high quality factors and high extraction efficiencies, thereby addressing a critical performance trade-off in nanolasers for optical interconnects.
-Our cavity design incorporates fin-like structures compatible with a lateral current-injection scheme which mitigate the carrier leakage associated with the geometry of 2D photonic crystal membranes \cite{Dimopoulos2022,Marchal2025}.
+The geometry of one-dimensional photonic crystal structures, on the other hand, lends itself well to coupling to a waveguide. \\ \\

+In this work, we present a novel one-dimensional photonic crystal nanobeam cavity that simultaneously achieves high quality factors and high extraction efficiencies, thereby addressing a critical performance trade-off in nanolasers for optical interconnects.
+Our cavity design incorporates fin-like structures compatible with a lateral current-injection scheme, which mitigates the carrier leakage associated with the geometry of 2D photonic crystal membranes \cite{Dimopoulos2022,Marchal2025}.
 This provides a clear pathway toward electrically injected nanolasers.
 In Section \ref{sec:Methods} we cover the design of a high-Q cavity using a first-order perturbative optimization algorithm and introduce a method to accurately evaluate the extraction efficiency of the asymmetric outcoupling scheme.
 Section \ref{sec:Fabrication} presents the fabrication of passive devices, followed by experimental results in Section \ref{sec:Discussion}, where we demonstrate quality factors exceeding 170$\cdot 10^3$.
 This is, to the best of our knowledge, the highest reported Q-factor for non-suspended InP-based cavities.